 Plastic pollution is damaging the health of our oceans.
 From plankton to pilot whales, algae to albatross — no ocean life remains free from the effects of plastic waste … it’s even found in the seafood we eat.

-Here in the UK, millions of people are flushing single-use plastic down the toilet in the form of wipes, sanitary products and other bathroom products like cotton buds and tooth-flossers.
+Here in the UK, millions of people are flushing single-use plastic down the toilet in the form of wipes, menstrual products and other bathroom products like cotton buds and tooth-flossers.
 With a growing population and growth in the number of products likely to be flushed, combined with increasing marketing spends from manufacturers and cosmetics industry, we are witnessing an increasing strain on the sewer network and a steady rise in the amount of sewage-related debris on our riverbanks and coastlines.
 Feel free to use and share our films to help raise awareness and stop plastic pollution from our toilets!

 Flushed plastics make up 8.5% of beach litter * in the UK, and that figure keeps on climbing each year.
 Here at City to Sea we’re working hard to reverse that trend and help connect our actions to our oceans, from bog to beach!